 Substandard Streets: $53 million

 Funding for improvements to publicly owned roadways that do not meet current City street standards for safety, mobility and drainage.
-If approved, substandard street improvements would include:
+Substandard street improvements would include:

 - Funding for improvements to Johnny Morris Road as identified in the project’s Preliminary Engineering Report.